 Circulating materials are on the 4th and 5th floors.
 Library of Congress call numbers beginning with A – QA 79 are on the 4th floor.
 The sequence begins in the northwest corner and ends in the middle of the floor on the east side.
 QA 80 – Z call numbers are on 5th floor.
 This sequence begins on the southwest side of the floor and ends at the southeast side.

 Physical copies of U.S. government publications are located on the 3rd floor and most are available for circulation.
 Most government documents are searchable and available online using the library’s discovery search on the library homepage.

 Print and microform journals are located on the 3rd floor and are arranged in alphabetical order by title.
 Most of the journal titles held by the library are in electronic format.
 Users should consult Journal Finder on the library website to locate journals in all formats.

 DVDs and CDs are located on the 3rd floor.

 Photocopiers/Scanners are located on the 1st floor.
 A campus ID is required to make copies; money can be added to the campus ID at a value station located on the 1st floor.
 Copies are 4 cents for black and white and 10 cents for color.
 Scanning to e-mail or a USB drive is free.

 Restrooms are located on each floor.
 The 1st floor restroom is located behind the main staircase.
 The restrooms on the upper floors are on the south side of the building.
 Users can locate them by going to the right when exiting the elevators.

-Individual Study Rooms are available for quiet study on the 4th floor.
-View Individual Study Carrel Guidelines.
-Group Study Rooms are available on the 1st floor on a first-come first-served basis.
+Individual Study Rooms are available for quiet study on the 4th floor and group study rooms are available on the 1st floor.
+All study rooms are available on a first-come first-served basis.